artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Screenshot of LaProfiler Nukescript](/wiki/assets/charts-72dpi/LaProfiler-Filtered_Nuke13-2.png)

-Stamps and duplicates are using far more RAM than single instances.
+Stamps and Duplicates are using far more RAM than single instances.
 Render times for duplicates are the longest, taking 6-7% longer than Instances and Stamps.

 ## LaProfiler-Filtered-TimeOffset